xoseperez/the-things-stack-docker/README.md

 ## Deploy

-You can use the next `docker-compose.yml` file to configure and run your instance of Basics™ Station.
+You can use the next `docker-compose.yml` file to configure and run your instance of The Things Stack.

 ```
 version: '3.7'